4 Guidelines to Consider When Using Lump Sums in Global Mobility

-While individuals receiving lump sums vary in age and are in different stages of their careers, many are "digital natives" who are accustomed to using technology in all aspects of their personal lives.
+While individuals receiving lump sums vary in age and are in different stages of their careers, many are “digital natives” who are accustomed to using technology in all aspects of their personal lives.
 Most increasingly expect the same in their work experiences.
-As a result, working with an RMC that can provide lump sum management technology can be a benefit to companies that utilize a lump sum benefit.
+As a result, working with an RMC that can provide lump sum management technology can be a benefit to companies that utilise a lump sum benefit.
 The technology should:

 - Be easily integrated with other internal platforms to give mobility managers and other stakeholders full visibility into the moving process, enabling them to monitor milestones, capture real-time feedback from assignees and make any adjustments to relocation plans, as needed

 - Provide a bird’s eye view that gives a reassurance to all stakeholders that a move is progressing according to plan, allowing them to troubleshoot long before potential issues become serious problems, and to capture data that informs future relocations.

 SIRVA’S contribution to the above need, for example, is iMOVE, a user-friendly, mobile-first application that allows the lump-sum population to easily research, plan and execute a relocation in “one-stop shopping” fashion.
 For relocating employees, the app is like having an experienced relocation consultant available to help guide decisions wherever and whenever help is needed.
 Companies benefit from knowing that their employees are receiving information, reminders and guidance regarding their move’s timeline, vendor choices and milestones.
 They also benefit from a collection of relocation data that can help them to assess mobility plans – from efficiency to spend.
 Finally, the technology platform also reports on what elements the employee is spending their lump sum on, which can be invaluable to the employer when they are performing policy reviews and analysing the efficiency of the lump sum policy.